yassmin-ali-19/simple-linear-regression-model/README.md

-a task assigned for me in DEPI , machine learning course . the task is an application on linear regression . there are three models:
+a task assigned to me in DEPI , machine learning course . the task is an application on linear regression . there are three models:
 1. single feature model